schgab/KeyTools/README.md

 ### Simulate keyboard

-Use the `Send` class and their static methods.
+Use the `Send` class.
 Sending is done using the Windows API method `SendInput`

 ### Virtual Keycodes